 Instructions

-- Fill a large pot with water and add hominy, pork, bay leaves, garlic cloves and one onion (cut in half).
-Add more water if needed to cover.Bring to a boil.
-Reduce heat and let it simmer while you make the rojo sauce.
+- Fill a large pot with water (about 10 cups and add hominy, pork, bay leaves, garlic cloves and one onion (cut in half).
+Add more water if needed to cover pork.Bring to a boil.
+Reduce heat and let it simmer while you prepare the rojo sauce.12 cups canned hominy, 2 bay leaves, 2 cloves garlic, 2 onions, 3-4 pounds mixed pork

-- Add the rojo sauce to the pot with the pork and broth and simmer for 1-2 hours, or until you think all flavors have melded together enough.
-If you are using the masa dough, add it to the pot also, breaking it into small pieces.Cover the pot to help the masa dissolve.
+- Add the rojo sauce to the pot with the pork and broth and simmer for 2 hours, or until you think all flavors have melded together enough.
+If the sauce is too thin, simmer it longer uncovered.
+If it is too thick, add some water or chile rehydration liquid.Taste as you go.

 Video